ciechanowiec/ciechanowiec/README.md

 ### Hi there 👋

-My name is Herman, I'm a Junior Software Engineer at EPAM Systems, strongly ambitious about delivering of high-quality code and endeavoring to bring possibly greatest value for business.
+My name is Herman, I'm a Junior Software Engineer at EPAM Systems.
+Things I'm passionately driven by are Java (seeking for possibility to join JCP in future), effective delivery, deep dive into programming issues (e.g. why only `Throwable` and its subclasses can be thrown and how to change it?), work process automation (e.g. a script for full Linux setup and customization) and self-education.

-Currently I’m proceeding with intensive self-education and looking for possibilities to deepen my knowledge and improve my skills.
+Besides programming I have a successful 6-year background experience as a Real Estate Development Lawyer and 2-year - as a Conference Center Manager.

 📫 You can reach me via email: herman@ciechanowiec.eu <br>
 💼 My LinkedIn profile: [Herman Ciechanowiec](https://www.linkedin.com/in/ciechanowiec/)<br/>